-For many Americans, football is a cornerstone of life, a religion encapsulated in an oblong brown ball.
-You'll find people gathered around their televisions any given Sunday, hugging and high-fiving each other as a burly, helmet-clad man runs to the end of a field with a ball.
+For many Americans, football is a cornerstone of life, a religion centered around an oval-shaped brown ball.
+You'll find people gathered around their televisions any given Sunday, hugging and high-fiving each other as a player dashes towards the goal with the ball, dodging tons of burly men hell-bent on tackling them.
 Or maybe they will shout at the referee for making a call against their team; their entire week may be ruined by a loss.
 Football inspires powerful emotions in the people that it touches, from the players to the coaches to the fans watching on their couches.

 However, it's not that easy for everyone to understand the sport right off the bat.
-Maybe you are from another country where American football isn't played (to you, football might be the sport Americans call soccer), or maybe you're a wife or girlfriend who wants to understand why her significant other is yelling at the TV, or maybe you've just never experienced it and want to see what all the fuss is about.
+Maybe you are from another country where American football isn't played (to you, football might be the sport Americans call soccer), or perhaps you're confused by your sport-loving friends yelling at the TV, or maybe you've just never experienced it and want to see what all the fuss is about.

 Football can be a very complex game at times with so many people running around on the field, but it isn't as hard to get as you may think.
 This guide will help you understand the basics of the game so you can follow along with your friends.